austin006/3d_printed_quad/docs/software/docker.md

 Install the "Dev Containers" extension in VSCode and use the command palette (Ctrl+Shift+P) to select the option "Dev Containers: Reopen in Container".
 This may take a long time to open the container the first time.
 The container has ROS2 Jazzy, PX4, QGroundControl, and MicroXRCE on a base image of Ubuntu 22.04.

-You can also pull the Docker image from Docker Hub beforehand and then opening the container.
+You can also pull the Docker image from Docker Hub beforehand and then open the container.

 ```bash
 docker pull frostin/ros2-px4:latest